 ++++++ CURRENTLY HIRING++++++

-WG Complexity & Climate is currently hiring several ERC-funded PhD students and a postdoc.
+WG Complexity & Climate is currently hiring an ERC-funded Postdoctoral Researcher.
 We offer attractive international collaborations.

 Article in HORIZON - The EU Research & Innovation Magazine: https://horizon-magazine.eu/article/cloud-shapes-and-formations-impact-global-warming-we-still-don-t-understand-them.html